-The study programme corresponds to the requirements of the Cabinet of Ministers Regulations of the Republic of Latvia No.512 “On the State Standard of the Second Level Professional Higher Education” and other applicable laws and regulations.
-The contents of the study programme have been improved on the basis of recommendations of professional associations (WCPT, WCPT ER, LFA) and ENPHE (European Network of Physiotherapy in Higher Education) which RSU is an active member of.
+The study programme complies with the requirements of Cabinet Regulations No. 512 “Regarding the State Standard for Second Level Professional Higher Education” and other applicable laws and regulations.
+The curriculum of the study programme has been improved based on the recommendations of professional associations (WCPT, WCPT ER, LFA) and ENPHE (European Network of Physiotherapy in Higher Education), which RSU is an active member of.

 Job Opportunities after Studies

-Graduates of our programme work at clinics, hospitals, outpatient rehabilitation and health centres, in private practice, social care institutions, schools, kindergartens, sports schools etc. They carry out preventive and educational work and help patients recover lost functions after illnesses or injuries or to mitigate the consequences.
-The number of physiotherapists working in the area of health promotion and prevention may significantly increase in the future, as it is one of the fields of activity that is included in the Physiotherapist’s profession standard.
+Graduates of our programme work at clinics, hospitals, outpatient rehabilitation and health centres, private practice, social care institutions, schools, kindergartens, sports schools, etc. They carry out preventive and educational work and help patients recover the functions they lost due to an illness or injury.
+It is estimated that the number of physiotherapists will increase significantly in the future.
+Besides, physiotherapists play a crucial role in health promotion and disease prevention, and these fields of activity have been included in the standards of physiotherapy practice.

-Our university teaches you to think and to be responsible.
-The decisions we make often define whether a person will be able to successfully restore his capabilities and return to society.
-It requires a tremendous amount of effort, but it also gives huge satisfaction when you see your patient taking his first steps for the second time in his life.
+At our university you will learn to think and be responsible.
+The decisions of physiotherapists often define whether a person will be able to recover successfully and return to society.
+It requires a tremendous amount of effort, but seeing a patient take their first steps for the second time in their life, gives you great satisfaction.

 Jeļizaveta Lieldidža-Kolbina, physiotherapist, Salaspils Medical Centre

-Studies may be continued in the following RSU Master's programmes (only Public Health, Health Management, Rehabilitation, Social Work with Children and Youth are offered in English):
+Students may continue their studies in the following RSU Master's study programmes (the study programmes Public Health, Health Management, Rehabilitation, Social Work with Children and Youth are offered in English):